Parking on Campus

 You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF).

 All students, faculty and staff who intend to park a vehicle on campus must register their vehicle with the Department of Public Safety.
-The purchase of a parking permit does not necessarily guarantee a convenient parking space on the 103rd Street campus.
+The purchase of a parking permit does not necessarily guarantee a convenient parking space on campus.
 The responsibility of finding a legal parking space is the sole responsibility of the vehicle operator.
 Inability to find a convenient parking space is not an excuse for violating University parking regulations.
 Vehicle registration must be completed within seven calendar days of the start of each semester or session.

 - Warde Academic Center, McGuire Hall entrance